lmarzen/esp32-weather-epd/README.md

 This is a weather display powered by a wifi-enabled ESP32 microcontroller and a 7.5in E-Paper (aka E-ink) display.
 Current and forecasted weather data is obtained from the OpenWeatherMap API.
 A sensor provides the display with accurate indoor temperature and humidity.

-The project draws ~14μA when sleeping and an estimated average of ~83mA during its ~10s wake period.
-The display can be configured to update as frequently as desired.
-When the refresh interval is set to 30 minutes, the device will run for >6 months on a single 5000mAh battery.
-The project displays accurate battery life percentage and can be recharged via a USB-C cable connected to a wall adapter or computer.

 <p float="left">
   <img src="showcase/assembled-demo-raleigh-front.jpg" />
   <img src="showcase/assembled-demo-raleigh-side.jpg" width="49%" />